 The body is as calm as the calmness of a still river.
 To achieve this, one must practice meditation on a regular basis.

 The first few days may be tough, since thoughts may distract you in the process of achieving this calmness.
 But, remember that without your reaction, no thought can disturb you.

 If you react, you will be caught in infinite loops of restless activity.

-Begin meditation by attending to your breath and if there is a thought distracting the mind, openly accept it and move forward.
+Begin mindfulness meditation by attending to your breath and if there is a thought distracting the mind, openly accept it and move forward.

 This is but just a momentary phase and you can focus back on your breath.